-Based on player feedback, the desire of the DGPT to move away from stroke-and-distance rules, and other factors, traditional OB rules have been used at Ledgestone since 2017.
+Based on player feedback, the desire of the DGPT to move away from stroke-and-distance rules, and other factors, typical OB rules have been used at Ledgestone since 2017.

 “It has changed from promoting my insurance business to being a business on its own,” Heinold said.
 “It's its own little village of people.
 This year we'll have 74 people on staff and around 200 volunteers.
 It has evolved into an army.”

-Here are some of the standout moments of past Ledgestone Insurance Opens.
+Here are some of the standout moments of past Ledgestone Opens.

 Pierce's 2021 Blind Eagle at Northwood Black

 Paige Pierce wasn't off to the start she'd likely hoped for during her first Ledgestone round in 2021.Through five holes, she was 3-over par with no birdies on her scorecard.

 Ever the fighter, Pierce got out of her funk by doing something spectacular on the par 5 hole 6: She put a blind shot into the basket from 240 feet/73 meters away to get an extremely unlikely eagle.

 You can see the shot in coverage from GK Pro below: